AbbVie (ABBV)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, AbbVie’s ROIC has stayed the same over the last few years.
-Rising returns would be ideal, but this is still a noteworthy feat since they're already high.
+Unfortunately, AbbVie’s ROIC has decreased over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-AbbVie doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-Although its revenue growth was uninspiring over the last five years, its growth over the next 12 months is expected to be higher.
-And while AbbVie’s declining adjusted operating margin shows the business has become less efficient, its scale makes it a trusted partner with negotiating leverage.
+There are some bright spots in AbbVie’s fundamentals, but its business quality ultimately falls short.
+Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
+And while AbbVie’s declining EPS over the last five years makes it a less attractive asset to the public markets, its scale makes it a trusted partner with negotiating leverage.
+On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-AbbVie’s P/E ratio based on the next 12 months is 16.3x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+AbbVie’s P/E ratio based on the next 12 months is 15.7x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 We're pretty confident there are more exciting stocks to buy at the moment.